mattcarlotta/nvi/README.md

 `-s`, `--scan` or just `scan` followed by one or many file `ext`, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.

-> [!IMPORTANT]
-> An environment-variable will be detected by *how it's accessed* and not by how it's spelled (indepedent of its casing, prefix, or suffix).
-That said, ideally, ENVs should be UPPERCASE_SNAKE_CASE.

 For example, every line below is recognized and yields the key `DATABASE_URL`:

 ```